- Perform your movement repetition,

 How to Practice Golf at the Driving Range - Isolation

-The next point, Isolation, means that you need to get rid of distractions until you can solely focus on the specific movement at hand.
-This is another common mistake many make when learning how to practice golf swing movements.
+The next point, Isolation, means that you need to eliminate distractions until you can solely focus on the specific movement at hand.
+This is another common mistake many golfers make when learning how to practice golf swing movements effectively.

 Video: 2 Minute Lesson Demonstrating Isolation